Text by Lika Posamari

 The Curious Tautophone robot is controlling the inputs here.
 I am mesmerized by the fine silver lines that form curves in constant motion, evolving in their formations.
 Some dancing toward the centre, others away from it.
 Gliding and sliding as the sound also circulates, as I move in and out of conscious awareness.
 Both eyes and ears are invited to follow.

 Is my latent memory darting before me as I see spiders’ legs or feel my fingers upon my skull?
 Lines flipping and flicking to create new shapes.
 Lines splaying from centre to periphery or creating rings.
 The reflection of the metal robotic head running across the fine lines as circles dancing into and out of swirls.
 I feel what Priest offered in her meditative voice-over tones in the constant flow of these fine lines.

 A Hierarchy of Eddies allows me to find a sense of peace in what has no rhyme or reason, logical pattern or conjecture within the confines of science as we know it.
-In a world of increasingly regulated spaces, it is liberating to get lost in the flow.
+In a world of increasingly regulated spaces, getting lost in the flow is liberating.
 I am transported and became part of the theatrical show of ten thousand polystyrene balls moving at the throws of air propelled from two fans created by the art-science collaborative Scale Free Network.

 Further, these works pointedly interact with the human senses, each asking for attention within space and time for some mere moments away from the hustle and bustle of life.
-They encourage us to appreciate our sensory perceptions more, the lawlessness of movements as well as those that are greatly restricted.
-For me they interacted playfully with imagination and memory bringing new dimensions to the interactions of human and machine.
+They encourage us to appreciate our sensory perceptions more, the lawlessness of movements, and those that are greatly restricted.
+For me, they interacted playfully with imagination and memory, bringing new dimensions to the interactions of humans and machines.